-Pandemic slams Asia's factories, activity hits financial-crisis lows
+Pandemic slams Asia's factories, activity hits financial crisis lows

 A series of Purchasing Managers’ Indexes (PMIs) from IHS Markit fell deeper into contraction from March, with some diving to all-time lows and others hitting levels last seen during the 2008-2009 global financial crisis.

-Similar gauges out of Europe’s largest economies due on Monday and later in the week are also expected to show dire global industry conditions.
+Similar gauges out of Europe due on Monday and later in the week are also expected to show industry conditions wallowing around record lows, reinforcing the International Monetary Fund’s warning the global economy is headed for its biggest decline since the 1930s.

 The PMI for South Korea, Asia’s fourth-largest economy and a global manufacturing powerhouse, skidded to 41.6 in April, the lowest reading since January 2009.
 Japan’s PMI released last week similarly fell to an 11-year low.

-“The bad news is that the hit to industry in many places is unlikely to be passed the worst,” Alex Holmes, Asia Economist at Capital Economics, wrote in a note.
+“The bad news is that the hit to industry in many places is unlikely to be past the worst,” Alex Holmes, Asia Economist at Capital Economics, wrote in a note.

 “Global demand has slumped and we don’t think it has bottomed out yet.
 The latest incoming data for the U.S. and Western Europe point to an unprecedented slump in demand.
 And while China’s economy has started to recover, demand there remains very weak.”